Dhunge dhara: Similar structures outside Nepal

-Tun and jahru
+Tun and tutedhara

 The construction of water conduits like hitis, dug wells and jahrus is considered a pious act in Nepal.

-Circular dug wells can be found in all cities and villages of Nepal.
+Circular dug wells can be found in most cities and villages of Nepal.
 They are called inara (Nepali) or tun (Newari).
 They are lined with bricks and have a brick parapet with stone on top.
 In case there are any decorations, these are usually water related, like lotus flowers, makaras and snakes.
 Many of them date from the Licchavi era.
 It is estimated that more than a 1000 old dug wells can be found in Kathmandu Valley.
 Many of them are still being used.

 Some dhunge dharas have such a well built into their basin.
 Kva Hiti in Kathmandu is an example and so is Golmadhi Hiti in Bhaktapur.

 Another structure is the tutedhara or jahru (jarun, jaladroni), a (usually) covered drinking water reservoir built out of stone with a tap that can be opened and closed.
 These structures are either free-standing or integrated into the wall of a hiti or other building.
 They depend on either a tun or a hiti to be filled.
 In a hiti this reservoir is used to store the excess water that flows into the dhunge dhara.

 Many jahrus, especially the ones not part of a hiti, are no longer in use.